TrostAft/TrostAft.github.io/source.md

 ##Skills
 - See [my resume](Resources/Resume/Resume.pdf)
 - Linux: User for 2 years.
 Currently on Arch Linux
+- Java for systems (Robotics) and for Object-Oriented Design.
 - Familiarity with (num/sci/sym)py
 - Knows C and C++ for runtime sensitive simulations
     - Familiarity with GNU Scientific Library
+    - See [here](https://github.com/TrostAft/TrostResources/tree/master/LanguageLibs) for some of my small libraries.)
 - First Robotics:
     - Student Member while in high school (2012-2016)
         - Build team member (2012-2014)